 The PDU Session is established over UPF1.

-The NRF identifies that the energy efficiency or energy consumption exceeds its threshold that is set to UPF1.
+The NRF detects that the energy efficiency or energy consumption exceeds its threshold that is set to UPF1.
 It is assumed that the threshold is set by the SMF during the NF status subscribe procedure as described in Figure 6.X.3.4-1.

 The NRF notifies to the SMF, with the indication of threshold exceeded, the Energy related information of the NF that exceeds the thresholds, and the NF profile(s) including Energy related information of the candidate NFs if possible.

-UPF1 may notifies or requests to be released when it identifies that the energy efficiency or energy consumption exceeds the thresholds that is set to UPF1.
+UPF1 may notifies or requests the PDU Session to be released when it identifies that the energy efficiency or energy consumption exceeds the thresholds that is set to UPF1.

 Editor's note: How the UPF can notify or request to be released is FFS.